1-Bit Hokusai's "The Great Wave" (2023)

 Key Takeaways

-• Uses real vintage hardware: Quadra 700 or PowerBook 100 running System 7, not emulation.
+• Hardware constraint is intentional: Quadra 700 or PowerBook 100 running System 7, keeping the workflow period-authentic.

-• Susan Kare’s MacPaint cover “Japanese lady” is the direct aesthetic reference for the 1-bit monochrome style.
+• Design lineage traces to Susan Kare’s MacPaint cover “Japanese lady,” the canonical reference for 1-bit figurative work.

 Hacker News Comment Review